-McMurry operates a portable crushing operation at various locations throughout Montana.
-However, Permit #2867-02 applies while operating at any location in Montana, except within those areas having a Department of Environmental Quality (Department) approved permitting program, those areas considered tribal lands, or those areas in or within 10 kilometers (km) of certain particulate matter with an aerodynamic diameter of 10 microns or less (PM10) nonattainment areas.
+MAQP #4072-02 applies while operating at any location in Montana, except within those areas having a Department of Environmental Quality (Department)-approved permitting program, those areas considered tribal lands, or those areas in or within 10 kilometers (km) of nonattainment areas for particulate matter with an aerodynamic diameter of 10 microns or less (PM10).
 A Missoula County air quality permit will be required for locations within Missoula County, Montana.
-An addendum to this air quality permit will be required if McMurry intends to locate in or within 10 km of certain PM10 nonattainment areas.
-A complete list of the permitted equipment is contained in Section I.A of the permit analysis.
+Schwend will be required to obtain an addendum to this air quality permit to operate at locations in or within 10 km of any PM10 nonattainment area.